I. M. Pei: "Pei Plan" in Oklahoma City

 The Pei Plan was a failed urban redevelopment initiative designed for downtown Oklahoma City, Oklahoma, in 1964.
 The plan called for the demolition of hundreds of old downtown structures in favor of renewed parking, office building, and retail developments, in addition to public projects such as the Myriad Convention Center and the Myriad Botanical Gardens.
 It was the dominant template for downtown development in Oklahoma City from its inception through the 1970s.
 The plan generated mixed results and opinion, largely succeeding in re-developing office building and parking infrastructure but failing to attract its anticipated retail and residential development.
 Significant public resentment also developed as a result of the destruction of multiple historic structures.
 As a result, Oklahoma City's leadership avoided large-scale urban planning for downtown throughout the 1980s and early 1990s, until the passage of the Metropolitan Area Projects (MAPS) initiative in 1993.

 Providence's Cathedral Square

 Another city which turned to Pei for urban renewal during this time was Providence, Rhode Island.
 In the late 1960s, Providence hired Pei to redesign Cathedral Square, a once-bustling civic center which had become neglected and empty, as part of an ambitious larger plan to redesign downtown.
 Pei's new plaza, modeled after the Greek Agora marketplace, opened in 1972.
-Unfortunately, the city ran out of money before Pei's vision could be fully realized.
+The city ran out of money before Pei's vision could be fully realized.
 Also, recent construction of a low-income housing complex and Interstate 95 had changed the neighborhood's character permanently.
 In 1974, The Providence Evening Bulletin called Pei's new plaza a "conspicuous failure".
 By 2016, media reports characterized the plaza as a neglected, little-visited "hidden gem".